drug-design/course/docs/chapters/stereochemistry.md

 ### Cis-Trans Stereochemistry of Double Bonds

-The cis/trans nomenclature describes the geometrical relationship between two ligands attached to two atoms that are either connected by a double bond or is part of a ring.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/cis-trans-stereochemistry-double-bonds-3dd6a272'><i class='fa fa-play' aria-hidden='true'></i></button>The cis/trans nomenclature describes the geometrical relationship between two ligands attached to two atoms that are either connected by a double bond or is part of a ring.
 The moiety is called 'cis' when the two ligands lie on the same side of the half plane that starts at the bond concerned and 'trans' when they are on opposite sides.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.